Marohn-Group/mmodel/docs/tutorial_graph.rst

 -----------------

 Each node in the graph represents an execution, and the edges represent the data flow.
-Therefore we need to link the node to its execution method.
-In ``mmodel`` a node object is a combination of:
+Therefore, we need to link the node to its execution method.
+In *mmodel* a node object is a combination of:

 1. callable, function, or function-like ("func")